Reviewed by Alex Bouchard, Florida Land Acquisition Specialist at Buy Land FL

 If you own land in Jefferson County, from Monticello, Lloyd, and Lamont, the best next step is to send the address or APN.
 We hear from inherited-land sellers, out-of-state owners, people dealing with back taxes, and owners with parcels that have been sitting unused.

 The county seat is Monticello.
 Vacant land in Florida often has no street address, so APN-only submissions are normal.
-Once we can identify the parcel, we typically respond within about 24 hours with a direct next step.
+Once we can identify the parcel, we typically respond within one business day with a direct next step.

 Jefferson County sellers around Monticello, Lloyd, and Lamont usually want a buyer who understands vacant lots and acreage that need a direct buyer instead of a long listing cycle.
 We write these pages so owners can quickly tell whether we are a fit for this county, not just for Florida in general.